 It’s time we do something about it.

 Despite our enviable Constitutional structure, our nation is not run by representatives making decisions based upon the best interests of those who elected them to serve.
 In reality, our nation is run by big special interest groups who fund the two behemoth political parties.
 Because of this, well-meaning, wet-behind-the-ears politicians enter the fray eager to serve and quickly find out that their hands are tied.
 They must toe the party line or else.
 If a politician dares to stand up for anything outside the acceptable platform of his or her party, the clandestine party leadership–people you and I had no hand in installing–will immediately begin funding the campaign for their replacement.
 In many areas, red and blue, a politician’s worst fear is not an opponent from the opposing party, it’s displeasing the powers-that-be behind the scenes of their own party machine.
 As a result, little growth or progress happens in either party.
-Creativity and ingenuity is stifled and the status quo is assured–just the way the party puppet masters would have it.
+Creativity and ingenuity are stifled and the status quo is assured–just the way the party puppet masters would have it.

 It’s time for a radical change.